 Buy Term insurance

-When the court demands as part of the divorce settlement that an insurance policy must be in place a term policy is the best choice for the most affordable coverage dollar for dollar.
+Say the court demands as part of the divorce settlement that an insurance policy must be in place.
+If so, a term policy is the best choice for the most affordable coverage dollar for dollar.

 It makes good sense to not overextend the obligation longer than needed; so using your alimony payments as an example, only get a policy term of 10 years for 10 years of alimony responsibility.
 Buying a longer-term policy is unnecessary and will cost you more money.